BDC Hamburger Icon

 Types of PBX

-The three main types of PBX phone systems are cloud or hosted PBX, on-premises PBX and PBX SIP trunking.
+As mentioned above, the three main types of PBX phone systems are cloud or hosted PBX, on-premises PBX and PBX SIP trunking.

 An on-premises PBX system is a legacy technology by today’s standards.
 Traditional on-premises systems are largely being replaced by cloud-based systems and, to a lesser extent, hybrid solutions through SIP trunking.